Foxtel Now - The Streaming Option for Premium TV

 Foxtel Now Devices

 Since its revamp and re-branding, Foxtel Now works with a wide variety of devices – but only specific ones support high definition streaming.
 Foxtel Now’s own set-top box — the Foxtel Now box – has an interface built entirely around the Foxtel Now experience and is a great choice if Foxtel Now is going to be your primary viewing platform (the box also supports free-to-air TV channels).
 You can also use any model of Telstra TV, Playstation 4, Chrome browsers on both PCs and Macs, and iOS or Android mobile devices (which also let you Chromecast to your TV if you have the capability).
-Older devices, such as Playstation 3, use the legacy Foxtel Play app to stream Foxtel Now.
+Smart TVs from LG, Samsung and Sony also have a Foxtel app that works great with Foxtel Now without the need for an extra device.
+Older devices, such as Playstation 3 and Xbox One, use the legacy Foxtel Play app to stream Foxtel Now.
 It works as smoothly as always, but those platforms cannot stream in high definition.
-Check out the complete list of compatible devices for Foxtel Now on the table below:
+Check out the complete list of compatible devices for Foxtel Now in the list below:

 Devices supported on Foxtel Now